Developed for use within size-structured models to predict how trees in a forest vary in water status.

 Brad Christoffersen, Chonggang Xu, and Nate McDowell

 Los Alamos National Laboratory

-This research was supported in part by the European Union Seventh Framework Program under the project AMAZALERT, and by the Next-Generation Ecosystem Experiments (NGEE-Tropics) project, funded by the U.S. Department of Energy, Office of Biological and Environmental Research.
+This research was supported in part by the European Union Seventh Framework Program under the project AMAZALERT, and by the Next-Generation Ecosystem Experiments (NGEE)–Tropics project, funded by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.
 Funding was also contributed by the Los Alamos National Laboratory LDRD.